 About the Author:

 Ankitaa is the blogger for Anks Image.
-She has years of experience in image consulting, with a special interest in personal development solutions.
-She loves to bake and works only when her baby is fast asleep.
+She has years of experience in image consulting, with specific expertise in personal development solutions.
+Add me to your circle in Google+.